Ameg-yag/V3ded.github.io/_posts/2017-12-09-htb-blocky.markdown

 ```
 > *jad* produces a file called **BlockyCore.jad** which I just printed out using *cat*

-My assumptions were correct and we succssfuly extracted some database credentials.
+My assumptions were correct and we successfully extracted some database credentials.
 ```console
 sqlHost = "localhost";
 sqlUser = "root";